Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 C:, D: for the internal disk drive
 ```

+A partition is considered active if it has the "active" flag set in the partition table (the most significant bit in the first byte of the partition table entry); this can be set using [FDISK](#35-the-built-in-partitioning-tool).

-The internal disk drive would not have any drives attached if you pressed SHIFT while booting (see _[2.9.
-Boot keys](#29-boot-keys)_).
+The internal disk drive would not have any drives attached if you pressed SHIFT while booting (see _[2.10.
+Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_) or if you use a Nextor kernel variant with the SHIFT key inverted.

 After all drives have been assigned to drivers, a device and partition to drive automatic mapping procedure will be run for each of these drives.
-Each drive is mapped to the first partition found that meets the following conditions:
+Each drive is mapped to the device partitions found that meet the following conditions:

 1. The device doesn't have the "don't use for automapping" flag set (this flag is set by the driver)
 2. Is a valid FAT12 or FAT16 partition (only FAT12 when booting in MSX-DOS 1 mode)
-3. Has the "active" flag set in the partition table (the most significant bit in the first byte of the partition table entry; this can be set using [FDISK](#35-the-built-in-partitioning-tool))
-4. No drives have been already mapped to partitions in the same device
+3. Is an active partition

-If no partitions are found that meet all three conditions, then the search is started over, but this time skipping the "active" flag check.
+If no partitions are found that meet all three conditions, then the search is started over, but this time skipping the "is active" check.
 If this fails again, absolute sector 0 of the device is checked (to see if the device doesn't have partitions but holds a valid FAT filesystem) as a last resort before leaving the drive unmapped.

 Note that in order to speed up the botting procedure, only the first 9 partitions of each device are scanned during this procedure; consequently, [FDISK](#35-the-built-in-partitioning-tool) allows to change the "active" flag on these first 9 partitions only.

-Starting with Nextor 2.0.5, device-based drivers can tell Nextor how many drives they want at boot time and which devices should be mapped to these drivers, bypassing part of this automatic procedure (partitions are still selected automatically).
-This feature is optional, and must be implemented by the driver developer.

 After the automatic mapping is finished, the boot procedure will continue with the following steps: